getinstachip/vpm/README.md

 ## Configuration

-Close your eyes, relax.
-Submodule dependencies are taken care of with our parser.
-Use the appropriate fields in `vpm.toml` to adjust the properties of your project.
+Close your eyes and relax.
+Our parser takes care of submodule dependencies.
+Use the appropriate fields in `vpm.toml` to adjust your project's properties.
 We are working on handling synthesis collateral.

 Example `vpm.toml` file: